Top 12 Assistant Facility Manager Skills to Put on Your Resume

 5. HVAC (Heating, Ventilation, and Air Conditioning)

-HVAC (Heating, Ventilation, and Air Conditioning) is a system that provides thermal comfort and acceptable indoor air quality by controlling temperature, humidity, and air flow within buildings and spaces.
+HVAC systems manage comfort and indoor air quality by controlling temperature, humidity, filtration, and airflow.

 Why It's Important